HazemAbdesamed/bike-points/README.md

 * Include a [requirements.txt](/airflow/requirements.txt) file to install custom python dependencies.

 #### **entrypoint.sh**
-* Automatically create an Airflow SSH connection if it does not already exist.
+* Automatically create an Airflow SSH connection if it does not exist.
+* Automatically create a Postgres connection if it does not exist.
 * Generate and send an SSH key to the SSH server.

 #### **entrypoint.sh**